2012 Meeting Minutes

-Dr. Leschek reviewed activities under the contract with Westat for the follow-up of deaths in the cohort and ascertainment of CJD cases.
-According to Committee practice, she then reviewed both confirmed and possible U.S. cases of CJD in the following categories:
+According to Committee practice, she then updated the Committee on confirmed and possible U.S. cases of CJD in the following categories:

 Case Categories I, II, and III:

-The number of cases regarded as “clinically suspicious—insufficient information to confirm” (category III) remains 4.
-Cases are placed in category III when there is a difference of opinion among members of the Neurologic Review Group (NRG) about the likelihood of CJD, and no further clinical information is likely to become available, and brain tissue is not and never will be obtainable for neuropathological assessment.
+The number of cases regarded as “clinically suspicious—insufficient information to confirm” (category III) remains four.
+Cases are placed in category III when there is clinical suspicion for CJD but confirmation cannot be attained because available clinical information is insufficient, no further clinical information is likely to become available, and brain tissue is not and never will be obtainable for neuropathological assessment.